jcpowermac/hanlon-wiki/Razor-Slices.md

 As you can see from that output, the current default set includes the following slices:

-1. bmc -- Used to interact with the Baseboard Management Controllers (or BMCs) of the nodes in the system
+1. bmc &mdash; Used to interact with the Baseboard Management Controllers (or BMCs) of the nodes in the system
-2. config -- Used to view the current Razor configuration
+2. config &mdash; Used to view the current Razor configuration
-3. node -- Used to view node-related information (meta-data discovered, last checkin time, current state, associated tags, etc.)
+3. node &mdash; Used to view node-related information (meta-data discovered, last checkin time, current state, associated tags, etc.)
-4. imagesvc -- Used to load images into Razor and to use those images during the (iPXE) boot process
+4. imagesvc &mdash; Used to load images into Razor and to use those images during the (iPXE) boot process
-5. tagrule -- Used to define tag rules
+5. tagrule &mdash; Used to define tag rules
-6. tagmatcher -- Used to define rules that will match tags to nodes
+6. tagmatcher &mdash; Used to define rules that will match tags to nodes
-7. model -- Used to define
+7. model &mdash; Used to define
-8. policy -- Used to define policies that will map models to nodes based on tagrules
+8. policy &mdash; Used to define policies that will map models to nodes based on tagrules
-9. logviewer -- Used to view the Razor server's current logfile
+9. logviewer &mdash; Used to view the Razor server's current logfile
-10. boot --
+10. boot &mdash;
-11. system --
+11. system &mdash;